AustinWise/iPhoneRestrictionCracker/README.md

 iPhoneRestrictionCracker
 ========================

-This program will creak the restriction passcode for iOS.
+This program will crack the restriction passcode for iOS.
 You need a to make a non-encrypted backup in iTunes.

 ## Download